leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 Access to the GPT-3 API is currently [subject to a waitlist,](https://openai.com/blog/openai-api/ "waitlist") as OpenAI wants to be careful about people misusing the model.
 If you're interested in the concept though, there are some workarounds.

   - OpenAI released the code for GPT-2 (the older version of GPT-3) [here](https://openai.com/blog/better-language-models/ "2"), so you can run that yourself if you know how to set it up.

   - The team at Hugging Face have built a more user friendly interface for GPT-2, as well as some other transformer based models.
 You can check that out [here](https://transformer.huggingface.co/ "transformer")

-- [Aaron Tay](https://musingsaboutlibrarianship.blogspot.com "Aaron") also posted that using the premium "Dragon" version of [AI Dungeon](https://play.aidungeon.io/ "AI"), a text generator game using GPT, [supposedly gets you access to GPT-3](https://musingsaboutlibrarianship.blogspot.com/2020/07/playing-with-gpt-3-via-ai-dungeon.html "AI")
+  - [Aaron Tay](https://musingsaboutlibrarianship.blogspot.com "Aaron") also posted that using the premium "Dragon" version of [AI Dungeon](https://play.aidungeon.io/ "AI"), a text generator game using GPT, [supposedly gets you access to GPT-3 within the game](https://musingsaboutlibrarianship.blogspot.com/2020/07/playing-with-gpt-3-via-ai-dungeon.html "AI")

+We should expect more people to get access to GPT-3-like capabilities, and for general language models to continue improving.

 I'd controversially propose that GPT-3 tells us more about ourselves as humans, rather than about computers.
 It shows that we have a surprisingly wide range of tolerance for variation in the inputs we receive, whether that's prose, poetry, or pieces of music.
 Text that a computer would flag as machine generated would pass our instinctual tests, implying we are the more accomodating of the two.
 Perhaps it's that appreciation for ambiguity, that welcoming of the weird, that separates our synapse signals from bits and bytes.